tredontho/purescript-book/text/chapter6.md

 In the last section of this chapter, we will use the lessons from the rest of the chapter to create a library for hashing data structures.

-Note that this library is for demonstration purposes only, and is not intended to provide a robust hashing mechanism.
+> Note that this library is for demonstration purposes only and is not intended to provide a robust hashing mechanism.

 What properties might we expect of a hash function?

-- A hash function should be deterministic, and map equal values to equal hash codes.
+- A hash function should be deterministic and map equal values to equal hash codes.
 - A hash function should distribute its results approximately uniformly over some set of hash codes.

-The first property looks a lot like a law for a type class, whereas the second property is more along the lines of an informal contract, and certainly would not be enforceable by PureScript's type system.
+The first property looks a lot like a law for a type class, whereas the second property is more along the lines of an informal contract and certainly would not be enforceable by PureScript's type system.
 However, this should provide the intuition for the following type class:

 ```haskell
 {{#include ../exercises/chapter6/src/Data/Hashable.purs:Hashable}}